Installation

 Prepare

 Pigsty support the Linux kernel and x86_64/amd64 arch.
-It can run on any nodes: bare metal, virtual machines, or VM-like containers, but a static IPv4 address is required.
+It can run on any nodes: physical machine, bare metal, virtual machines, or VM-like containers, but a static IPv4 address is required.
 The minimum spec is 1C1G.
 It is recommended to use bare metals or VMs with at least 2C4G.
 There’s no upper limit, and node param will be auto-tuned.

-We recommend using fresh RockyLinux 8.9 or Ubuntu 22.04.3 as underlying operating systems.
+We recommend using fresh RockyLinux 8.10 / 9.4 or Ubuntu 22.04 as underlying operating systems.
 For a complete list of supported operating systems, please refer to Compatibility.

 Public key ssh access to localhost and NOPASSWD sudo privilege is required to perform the installation, Try not using the root user.
 If you wish to manage more nodes, these nodes needs to be ssh / sudo accessible via your current admin node & admin user.

-sudo dnf install -y ansible python3.11-jmespath
+sudo dnf install -y ansible python3.12-jmespath python3-cryptography

 sudo yum install -y ansible # EL7 does not need to install jmespath explicitly